 The Land Trust encourages landowners to fully or partially donate the value of conservation easements.
 MLT also has private money available to work in this landscape.
-The leverage portion of the easement acquisition line item is a conservative estimate of value we expect to see donated or otherwise used.
+The leverage portion of the easement acquisition line item is a conservative estimate of value we expect to see donated to the Land Trust.

-Does this project have the ability to be scalable?
+Does this proposal have the ability to be scalable?